 The intent received will contain the meta data about the transaction, such as the action, transaction uuid, and original message.
 The named-groups that have been parsed out are in a serialized HashMap extra called

-transaction_extras.
-It is recomended that you check that an extra is present first with
+parsed_variables.
+It is recomended that you check that an variable is present first with

 ||String||Unique Identifier for the transaction|